V957 Scorpii: Variability

+Pierre Louis North announced that the star is a variable star, in 1984.
+It was given its variable star designation in 1987.
 V957 Scorpii varies in brightness by about 0.05 magnitudes.
 This is thought to be due to its rotation and variations in its surface brightness.
 It is classified as an SX Arietis variable, also known as helium variables.
 Their spectral lines also vary as the stars rotate.